pudly/schmopera-hugo/content/articles/talking-with-singers-john-holiday.md

 lastmod = "2018-02-13T09:05:00-05:00"
 preamble = "American countertenor [John Holiday](/scene/people/john-holiday/) sings [Handel](https://www.youtube.com/watch?v=-TmQG2GkX1c) as comfortably as he does jazz and spirituals, even [accompanying himself at the piano](https://www.youtube.com/watch?v=yf7xu0f91wk).
-Joining the ranks of Denyce Graves, Eric Owens, and Lawrence Brownlee, Holiday is the 2017 Winner of the Marian Anderson Vocal Award; in conjuction with the award, he will make his [Kennedy Center recital debut](http://www.kennedy-center.org/calendar/event/OSOCC) on **February 15**.\n\nIt was a treat to talk with Holiday about the great care he takes with his craft, the importance of a support system, and music as his \"sanctuary\"." publishDate = "2018-02-13T09:05:00-05:00" short_description = "\"I can remember dragging myself out of my third floor dorm room, in Mary Hay Hall (sidenote: Above my room, there was a plaque that read 'Future Leaders of Tomorrow'), and being late to those required acting classes for music majors.
-Ladies and gentlemen, if you're reading, take advantage of those classes.
-You'll be thankful you did.\"" slug = "talking-with-singers-john-holiday" title = "Talking with singers: John Holiday"
+Joining the ranks of Denyce Graves, Eric Owens, and Lawrence Brownlee, Holiday is the 2017 Winner of the Marian Anderson Vocal Award; in conjuction with the award, he will make his [Kennedy Center recital debut](http://www.kennedy-center.org/calendar/event/OSOCC) on **February 15**.\n\nIt was a treat to talk with Holiday about the great care he takes with his craft, the importance of a support system, and music as his \"sanctuary\"." publishDate = "2018-02-13T09:05:00-05:00" short_description = "&quot;I can remember dragging myself out of my third floor dorm room, in Mary Hay Hall (sidenote: Above my room, there was a plaque that read &#039;Future Leaders of Tomorrow&#039;), and being late to those required acting classes for music majors.
+Ladies and gentlemen, if you&#039;re reading, take advantage of those classes.
+You&#039;ll be thankful you did.&quot;" slug = "talking-with-singers-john-holiday" title = "Talking with singers: John Holiday"
 +++